hisaac/hisaac.net/portfolio.md

 ## My story

 I’ve been dreaming of becoming a software developer since before grade school.
-Now, with the help of Prime, that dream has finally come true.
+Now, with the help of Prime Ac, that dream has finally come true.

 I’ve worked in technology since graduating college in 2010 — from supporting specialized hardware, software, and infrastructure for both individuals and entire offices, to testing web applications as a quality assurance engineer — and because of this, I feel I’m uniquely prepared to be a software developer.